 In-depth study of scenes selected from the standard operatic repertoire.
 In addition to background research and character development exercises, the course culminates in a public performance of excerpts performed in the original language, with minimal sets and costumes.
 Emphasis is on the expressive use of the body and the language.
 Individual research resulting in an advanced written or performance project is expected.
 May be taken multiple times.
-Prerequisite: Permission of instructor.
 Two credits.